developervick/hrms-lite/Readme.md

    - Key: VITE_API_URL
    - Value: https://your-backend-service.up.railway.app (Your public Railway host).
    - Click Save.
+   - Important: Go back to your Railway Backend Variables and update FRONTEND_URL, CSRF_TRUSTED_ORIGINS with this live URL.

 2. Redeploy Frontend
    - Environment variables in Vite are injected at build time.
 To apply the change: